Bascom Group Begins 2024 By Acquiring 344-Unit Multifamily Property In New Mexico

-Irvine, California--(Newsfile Corp. - January 18, 2024) - The Bascom Group, LLC ("Bascom") has acquired the Overlook Apartments, a 1988 built, 344-unit garden-style multifamily property located at 6200 Eubank Boulevard in Albuquerque, New Mexico.
-The property marks Bascom's first multifamily acquisition in the state of New Mexico seller was represented by Northmarq's investment sales team lead by Trevor Koskovich, Jesse Hudson, Cynthia Meister, Ryan Boyle, and Logan Baca.
+(MENAFN- PR Newswire) IRVINE, Calif., Jan.
+19, 2024 /PRNewswire/ -- The Bascom Group, LLC ("Bascom") has acquired the Overlook Apartments, a 1988 built, 344-unit garden-style multifamily property located at 6200 Eubank Boulevard in Albuquerque, New Mexico.
+The property marks Bascom's first multifamily acquisition in the state of New Mexico.
+Brandon Harrington and Tyler Woodard of Northmarq arranged the debt financing for the acquisition with TPG Real Estate Finance Trust as the lender.
+The seller was represented by Northmarq's investment sales team lead by Trevor Koskovich, Jesse Hudson, Cynthia Meister, Ryan Boyle, and Logan Baca.
 Apartment Management Consultants will provide property management services and SD-CAP will provide construction management.

 The purchase of Overlook comes on the heels of the recent Bascom purchases including Avenida Lakewood, a 230-unit Active Adult (55+) apartment community in Lakewood, Colorado, and Texan26, a 204-bed student community in Austin, TX.